 There are good reasons why you should choose Richardson and Starling.
 We have a team of fully trained and qualified surveyors that can travel to homes all over Scotland and the North of England.

 Dry rot should not be underestimated and needs to be dealt with thoroughly to protect your home.
 Your treatment will be completed professionally by our trained and qualified technicians in a safe and considerate process.
-We have been eradicating dry rot since 1935 and have over 80 years of experience behind us.
+We have been eradicating rot issues since 1935 and have over 80 years of experience behind us.
 Our experienced surveyor will:

-- Identify the source of moisture which is causing the dry rot
+- Identify the source of moisture

 - Our team will remove property fabric including wood and plaster that has been damaged by the effects of dry rot